Forgetting-MarI: LLM Unlearning via Marginal Information Regularization: Algorithm Design

 \section{Algorithm Design}

-Algorithm~\ref{alg:point_reg} presents pseudo-code for Forgetting-MarI.
-In theory, the \emph{token-wise} MarI (Equation~\ref{eq:Ihat_equals_avgJS}) provides strong guarantees when sentences in $r$ and $u$ are \emph{homogeneous} in length and token-wise context.
+\emph{Token-wise} MarI (Equation~\ref{eq:Ihat_equals_avgJS}) provides strong guarantees when sentences in $r$ and $u$ are \emph{homogeneous} in length and token-wise context.
 In practice, however, token-wise MarI Loss can be noisy under heterogeneous batches.
 To address this, we also provide a \emph{pooled} (“flattened”) estimator that first averages across token positions (and batch) to form $\bar p^{\,s}=\frac1T\sum_t p_t^{\,s}, \, s \in \{r,u,d\}$, then computes the pooled MarI Loss $I(\bar X_{\MarI};Z)=\JS\,\bigl(\bar p^{\,d},\bar p^{\,r}\bigr)$.
-By the data-processing inequality, \(I(\bar X_{\MarI};Z)\) is a \emph{variational lower bound} to the token-wise MarI, \(I(X_{\MarI};Z)\).
-Such a pooled version aims to stabilize marginal information quantification by filtering the position-heterogeneous noise and emphasizing the dominant distribution shift.
+Such a pooled version aims to stabilize the marginal information quantification by filtering the position-heterogeneous noise and emphasizing the dominant distribution shift.

-In practice, one should use \text{\text{hetero}=\text{False}} when $r$ and $u$ are homogeneous (similar lengths and aligned token-wise contexts), to leverage the more accurate token-wise signal.
-Use \text{\text{hetero}=\text{True}} for large dataset with random batching and unaligned sequences, to obtain a more stable pooled marginal information signal.

-A full theoretical/empirical comparison (and mixtures of both signals) is deferred to future work.
-In our experiments, \(I(X_{\MarI};Z)\) and pooled \(I(\bar X_{\MarI};Z)\) achieve comparable unlearning under different hyperparameters.
-Therefore, Section~\ref{S:Experiment} reports results under one label.
-We include a head-to-head comparison between the two approaches of marginal information in Appendix \ref{A:Section_3}.
+By the data-processing inequality, the pooled estimator \(I(\bar X_{\MarI};Z)\) is a \emph{variational lower bound} to the token-wise MarI.
+The gap between the pooled and token-wise MarI losses is controlled by the $\ell^2$-deviation of the token-sequence densities (details in Theorem \ref{thm:pool_gap}[Pooling error bound], Appendix \ref{A:Section_3}).
+Furthermore, pooled MarI offers a specific word-wise guarantee: \begin{thm}[Word-level provable unlearning via pooled MarI] Fix a token \(w\in V\) and assume \(\bar p^{\,u}(w)\wedge \bar p^{\,r}(w) =: \bar\gamma_w\in(0,1]\).
+Then

+\end{thm} Proof in Appendix \ref{A:Section_3}.
+Although weaker than the sentence-wise guarantee (Theorem \ref{thm:self_perp_gap}), this guarantee is sufficient for provable unlearning of specific tokens and can be useful for the provable removal of word-level (not related to sentence structure) information.

+Figure \ref{fig:algorithm} presents pseudo-code for Forgetting-MarI with pooled MarI.
+A full, detailed algorithm is provided as Figure \ref{alg:point_reg} in Appendix \ref{A:Section_3}.
+We recommend the following protocol: \begin{itemize}[leftmargin = *] \item \textbf{Estimator Selection:} Use \emph{token-wise} MarI for homogeneous data (aligned contexts) to leverage precise signals.
+Use \emph{pooled} MarI for large corpora with random batching to ensure stability. \item \textbf{Hyperparameter Tuning:} Fix a tolerable perplexity gap for the application, derive the required MarI threshold, and tune $\gamma$ until the regularization magnitude falls below this threshold.
+This invokes the guarantees of Theorem \ref{thm:self_perp_gap} or \ref{thm:word}. \end{itemize} As both estimators achieve comparable empirical results, Section~\ref{S:Experiment} reports findings under a unified label (comparative ablation in Appendix \ref{A:Section_3}).